 Financial challenges can present themselves at any stages of your career.
 Here are some practical resources to help no matter what your level of income.

-Remember that if you are under 35 or over 65 you are eligible for our discounted rate of membership.
+Remember that if you are under 35 or over 65 and on a low income, you are eligible for our discounted rate of membership.
 Let us know if you are paying the wrong rate, or if you are having trouble keeping up with your membership fees – and do make sure you’re making the most of our member benefits.

 Rates and fees